Innovation meets Flexibility

-At Johns Hopkins, exploration and discovery form the backbone of academic pursuit for our students.
-We structure our curriculum to encourage students to create an interdisciplinary education that combines a liberal arts focus with practical, hands-on learning.
+With the nation’s most research funding, Johns Hopkins is well known for ground-breaking advancements in everything from technology to history to sociology.
+As part of this community, undergraduates not only work alongside experts who share their interests, but they also run with projects of their own design.
 Hopkins students learn to think strategically, analyze from different perspectives, and take a broader world view.
 They gain communication and critical thinking skills that prepare them for a wide variety of post-graduation goals, including an ever-changing job landscape.

-Engagement is a key factor of the Hopkins undergraduate experience, and involvement in the community is just as important as academic pursuits for our students.
-Students choose from over 300 groups and organizations, with an option to start their own.
-From fire juggling to beekeeping to building a Baja racer, our students are active and involved throughout campus.
-Outside the classroom, students continue to take ownership over their extracurricular life by creating, organizing, and putting on many major campus events, including two different annual speaker series that bring nationally and internationally known figures to campus, and one of the country’s largest free fairs, which is held on our campus each spring.
+Engagement is a key factor of the Hopkins undergraduate experience, and involvement in the community is just as important as academic pursuits.
+Students choose from over 400 groups and organizations, with an option to start their own.
+From advocacy organizations to cultural groups to performing arts clubs, our students are active and involved.
 Learn more about life outside the classroom.

-Early Decision is a binding application process that may be a great option for students who have done their research and feel Hopkins is the best place for them; admissions notifications for Early Decision are available online by mid-December, and admitted Early Decision students have until January 15 to reply to our offer of admission.
-Decisions for Regular Decision are available online by mid-March, with a reply-by date of May 1.
+Early Decision is a binding application process that may be a great option for students who have done their research and feel Hopkins is the best place for them.
+Admissions notifications for Early Decision I are available online December 11, and admitted Early Decision I students have until January 15 to reply to our offer of admission.
+Decisions for Early Decision II are available online February 12, with a reply-by date of February 26.
+Decisions for Regular Decision are available online March 19, with a reply-by date of May 1.
 See full application details.

 Required Application Materials